Lagertha: Identity with Thorgerd

 Thorgerd was worshipped by, and sometimes said to be wed to, the Norwegian ruler Haakon Sigurdsson (c.
 937–995), who lived at Hlaðir (Lade).
-This may be the origin of the name Hlaðgerðr.
+This may be the origin of Lagertha's likely name in her native Old Norse, Hlaðgerðr.
 Gaulardal, the Gaular valley – where Lagertha lived according to Saxo – lies nearby and was the center of Thorgerd's cult.
 It was also, according to Snorri Sturluson, the abode of Haakon's wife Thora.
 Finally, the description of Lagertha coming to Ragnar's aid with flying hair is similar to how the Flateyjarbók describes Thorgerd and her sister Irpa assisting Haakon.

 Portrayals in fiction

 Christen Pram's historical drama Lagertha (1789) is based on Saxo's account.

 The choreographer Vincenzo Galeotti based his ballet Lagertha (1801), the first ballet to feature a Nordic theme, on Pram's work.
 Set to music by Claus Schall, the ballet was a significant success for Galeotti's Royal Theater.
 It was conceived as a Gesamtkunstwerk incorporating song, pantomime, dance, and originally also dialog parts.

 More recently, Lagertha (played by Katheryn Winnick) is a main character in the 2013 TV series Vikings.
 Broadly based on Saxo's account, the series portrays her as a shield-maiden and as Ragnar's first wife, who later rules as a jarl and then as a queen in her own right.